code-pride/DailyAdvisor_old/frontend/README.md

 "editor.formatOnSave": true,
 ```

 Write without hesitation, and thinking about code indentation or so, **Prettier** will handle it for you.
+Yeah!